HauntedBees/Kelly/DOCUMENTATION.md

 Dialogue Nodes will generally contain data.
 In JSON, this is a property object containing name value pairs.
 In XML, the Node Data will be children of the main node element.
 Node Data can contain the following elements:
 * **Speaker:** Name of whoever/whatever is saying the message.
 If empty, message can be a thought, action, or narration.
 * **Message:** The Dialogue message itself.
 If this and the speaker are both empty, this Dialogue Node will be a _no-op._
+* **Emotion:** Additional information about the message - can be used to determine which sprite to use for the speaker accompanying the text box, for example.
 * **Action:** An optional action that will be executed when this Dialogue Node is reached.
 Generally a script or function name.

 If this Dialogue Node has no Speaker and no Message, it will be a no-op.
 When a no-op is reached, the Node's action, if it exists, should be executed, then the Dialogue Chain should immediately move on to the next Node, with no display to the user.